SolidFuel/Arp/docs/USER_MANUAL.md

 #### Primary Note Selection

-These radio buttons set whether the top or bottom note is first (for `In` ) or last (for `Out`) note in the sequence.
+These radio buttons set whether the top or bottom note is the first (for `In`) or last (for `Out`) note in the sequence.
 For the `InOut` and `OutIn` sequences, these set both the starting and the ending note.